Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 I took the whole project to the kitchen sink and rinsed it with water, alternating with hot and cold.
 The red dye continued to bleed into the now pink wool.
 I rinsed the project under hot and cold water and put it into the tumble dryer for a few minutes.
 Disheartened, I considered my options.

-24. Wooden Clover Needle Felting Tool
+24. Get Out Your Wooden Clover Needle Felting Tool

 Needle felt the white wool, including some shiny embellishment over the pink wool.